Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Summary and Conclusions

 Note that a systematic solution for the censored sequential problem formulation was not given in this paper, and thus it is valuable to investigate a better algorithm to solve the problem.
-We also did not consider a combination of the proposed scheme with sleeping as in \cite{MPL3}.
-Further energy savings can be obtained by incorporating a sleeping policy.
-The numerical results have shown that under extreme circumstances, considering the number of observation samples or truncation point is worthwhile.
-Such an optimization problem is subject of further work.
-Furthermore, our analysis was based on the OR rule, and thus extensions to other hard fusion rules could be interesting.
-Quickest change detection is another type of sequential detection where an abrupt change is to be detected by the sensor system \cite{TV}.
-This approach is useful when a primary user suddenly appears in a cognitive radio system and to design an efficient out-of-band sensing.
-Energy optimization in such a system is also subject of further research.
+We also did not consider a combination of the proposed scheme with sleeping as in \cite{MPL3}, which can generate further energy savings.
+Our analysis was based on the OR rule {and the AND rule}, and thus extensions to other hard fusion rules could be interesting.

 \appendices